graasp/graasp-deploy/Readme.md

 ## Features
 ### Continuous Integration
-Process within development that continuously builds, tests and merges new code changes.
-CI allows developers to deploy to the development environment.
+Continuously build, test and merge new code changes and deploy them to the development environment.
 There, developers can see how new features will work and test improvements without affecting real users.

-This functionality is provided by workflows with the syntax `cintegration-*.yml`.
-When triggered, three jobs are run: test, build and deploy.
+This functionality is provided by caller workflows with the syntax `cintegration-*.yml`.
+When triggered from your repository, three jobs are run: test, build and deploy.

 Use this workflow family whenever you want to automate the deployment of your repository to the development environment.
+For more information see [Deploy to development environment](#deploy-to-development-environment).

 ### Update staging versions
 When the code is considered to be release-ready, it can be promoted to the staging environment.

-This functionality is provided by the `update-staging-versions.yml` workflow.
-Use this workflow whenever you want to automate the addition of new tags from your repository to the ecosystem staging stack in graasp-deploy.
+This functionality is provided by the `update-staging-version.yml` caller workflow.
+Use this workflow whenever you want to automate the addition of new tags from your own repository to the ecosystem staging stack in graasp-deploy.
+For more information see [Create a new candidate for the staging environment](#create-a-new-candidate-for-the-staging-environment).

+Every time this workflow finishes, a new staging-versions stack is created containing the latest pushed version for all the repositories in the ecosystem.
+This stack information can be found inside the `staging-versions` folder in [graasp-deploy](https://github.com/graasp/graasp-deploy).

 ### Continuous Delivery
 Automated process that takes the validated code additions from the previous process and releases them to the staging environment.
 This isolated environment is as similar to the production environment as it can be, and it is where all of the hard core testing will be performed.

-This functionality is provided by workflows with the syntax `cdelivery-*.yml`.
-When triggered, two jobs are run: build-deploy and test.
-Use this workflow family whenever you want to automate the deployment of your repository to the staging environment.
+This functionality is provided by the `cdelivery-trigger.yml` workflow.
+This workflow triggers the reusable workflows with the syntax `cdelivery-*.yml` available inside all the ecosystem repositories.
+These workflows perform build and deploy jobs.

+Use this workflow family whenever you want to automate the deployment of the latest ecosystem staging-versions stack to the staging environment.
+For more information see [Deploy a new stack to staging environment](#deploy-a-new-stack-to-staging-environment).

+Every time this workflow finishes, the recently deployed staging-versions stack will be included in the `current-staging-versions.json` file inside the `deployed` folder in [graasp-deploy](https://github.com/graasp/graasp-deploy).
+It will also be promoted and included inside the `release-versions` folder so it is available for the next step.

 ### Continuous Deployment
 When the code is considered to be production-ready, it can be automatically deployed to the production environment.

-This functionality is provided by workflows with the syntax `cdeployment-*.yml`.
-When triggered, one job is run: build-deploy.
+This functionality is provided by the `cdeployment-trigger.yml` workflow.
+This workflow triggers the reusable workflows with the syntax `cdeployment-*.yml` available inside all the ecosystem repositories.
+These workflows perform build and deploy jobs.

-Use this workflow family whenever you want to automate the deployment of your repository to the production environment.
+Use this workflow family whenever you want to automate the deployment of the latest ecosystem release-versions stack to the production environment.
+For more information see [Deploy a new stack to production environment](#deploy-a-new-stack-to-production-environment).

+Every time this workflow finishes, the recently deployed release-versions stack will be included in the `current-production-versions.json` file inside the `deployed` folder in [graasp-deploy](https://github.com/graasp/graasp-deploy).
+It will also be promoted and included inside the `production-versions` folder.

 ## How to
-### Add caller workflows
+### Add graasp-deploy features
-Whenever you want to add the graasp-deploy features to your repository, you should perform the following steps:
+Whenever you want to add the graasp-deploy features to your repository, you should add the appropriate caller workflows.
+To achieve this, perform the following steps:

 1. Copy the appropriate caller templates from the graasp-deploy [caller-workflow-templates](https://github.com/graasp/graasp-deploy/tree/main/caller-workflow-templates) folder in the `.github/workflows` folder of your repository.
     - If your repository is a graasp-app that uses AWS S3 as a distribution strategy: copy all the `*-s3-apps-caller.yml` files.